 This was until we heard the discouraging news from the phase III clinical trial in Norway at the end of 2017.
 Formal publication of the trial results were made in April 2019 by lead researchers, Dr Øystein Fluge and Dr Olav Mella, from Haukeland University Hospital, Bergen.

 Action for M.E., the ME Association and ME Research UK jointly released a statement in 2016 updating supporters on the ME/CFS Disease Register project, which came to an end.

 The maintenance and regular update of all the information held in the Disease Register is no longer a priority for the limited research funds available to us, and we explain why this is in our statement.

-Other pages in this section:
+Visit the other pages in this section

 - Research Projects: